Topological metrizations of trees, and new quartet methods of tree inference: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the National Institutes of Health grant R01 GM117590, awarded under the Joint DMS/NIGMS Initiative to Support Research at the Interface of the Biological and Mathematical Sciences.
-Thanks to Elizabeth Allman and Mike Steel, for comments and discussion on an earlier draft.
+Thanks to Elizabeth Allman and Mike Steel, and anonymous reviewers, for comments and discussion on an earlier draft.